Market Sector Update

 - We look for opportunities to make longterm investments in foreign currencies in certain emerging markets should they weaken versus the dollar.

 - We continue to hold a higher level of liquidity (patient capital) because of structural changes in the capital markets.
 We will be opportunistic in allocating that capital when dislocations in the market arise.

-- The U.S. economy is growing at a rate close to its underlying trend, or about 2% to 2.5%.
-Unfortunately, it is not growing quickly enough to use up excess capacity.
+- The U.S. economy is growing, however, we believe it is not growing quickly enough to use up excess capacity.